< Go back to skills hub

 “Even though most people believe they are self-aware, only 10-15% of people studied actually fit the criteria.”

-Not only does improved self-awareness open the door to improved collaboration and teamwork but also greater productivity and opportunities for progression.
+Not only does improved self-awareness open the door to improved collaboration and teamwork, but it also leads to greater productivity and opportunities for progression.

 The Future of Jobs Report states that,